Gillian Arnold (technologist): Awards and recognition

 Gillian was one of the 30 women identified in the BCS Women in IT Campaign in 2014 and has won awards for encouraging women into STEM fields.

 Gillian Arnold, Past Chair of BCSWomen was invited to Korea on 27 October 2014 to receive the Gender Equality Main Streaming - Technology (GEM-TECH) award on behalf of the BCS and BCSWomen.
 This achievement award of the ITU - United Nations Women Joint Award, was for "Promoting Women in ICT Sector" and encouraging women to enter the computing sector and to encourage and support them during their careers.

+The University of Bath awarded Arnold an Honorary Doctorate of the University in July 2019.
+The award recognised her as 'not only a great role model and inspiration for aspiring female IT professionals but for all of us.'